dotnet/samples/core/workers/README.md

 ## Sample prerequisites

 The samples are written in C# and target .NET 7.
-It requires the [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) or later.
+They require the [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet/7.0) or later.

 ## Building the sample